Introduction

 Candidates Profile

-- University students (undergraduate, graduate and postgraduate), researchers, professionals and administrators interested in or working in the drugs field, including participants from the EMCDDA's network of focal points in 30 countries, or from programmes being developed by the EMCDDA with third countries (e.g. Western Balkans, North Africa, Eastern Europe).
+- University students (undergraduate, graduate and postgraduate), researchers, professionals and administrators interested in or working in the drugs field, including participants from the EUDA's network of focal points in 30 countries, or from programmes being developed by the EUDA with third countries (e.g. Western Balkans, North Africa, Eastern Europe).

 Number of Places